AlexandreStang/gametracker/README.md

 3. Navigate into the project's directory and install all dependencies with `npm install`
 4. Generate Prisma Client with `npx prisma generate`
+5. Seed the database with a test user with `npx prisma db seed`
-5. Run the project locally with `npm run dev`
+6. Run the project locally with `npm run dev`

 Optionally, use `npx prisma studio` for a direct look inside the database.